 Quartet condensation phenomena associated with the four-body bound states have also attracted much attention in nuclear systems~\cite{ring2004nuclear}.
-Nuclear equation of state and their droplet properties are associated with strongly attractive nuclear forces leading to the formation of bound states such as deuteron, alpha particle, and heavier nuclei in the low-density region~\cite{Horowitz2006Nucl.Phys.A776.5579}, and the Fermi degenerate pressure of nucleons and multi-body forces in the high-density region~\cite{Lattimer2012Annu.Rev.Nucl.Part.Sci.62.485515}.
-Since alpha particle consisting of two neutrons and two protons is a stable cluster state with a large binding energy, the so-called alpha-particle condensation has been extensively studied in the context of Cooper quartets~\cite{Roepke1998Phys.Rev.Lett.80.31773180,Kamei2005J.Phys.Soc.Jpn.74.1911-1913,Sogo2010Phys.Rev.C81.064310,Senkov2011Phys.Atom.Nuclei74.12671276,Sandulescu2012Phys.Rev.C85.061303,Tsuruta2014J.Phys.Soc.Jpn.83.094603,Baran2020Phys.Lett.B805.135462,Baran2020Phys.Rev.C102.061301,guo2021cooper}.
+Nuclear equations of state and their droplet properties are associated with strongly attractive nuclear forces leading to the formation of bound states such as deuterons, alpha particles, and heavier nuclei in the low-density region~\cite{Horowitz2006Nucl.Phys.A776.5579}, and the Fermi degenerate pressure of nucleons and multibody forces in the high-density region~\cite{Lattimer2012Annu.Rev.Nucl.Part.Sci.62.485515}.
+Since alpha particles consisting of two neutrons and two protons is a stable cluster state with a large binding energy, the so-called alpha-particle condensation has been extensively studied in the context of Cooper quartets~\cite{Roepke1998Phys.Rev.Lett.80.31773180,Kamei2005J.Phys.Soc.Jpn.74.1911-1913,Sogo2010Phys.Rev.C81.064310,Senkov2011Phys.Atom.Nuclei74.12671276,Sandulescu2012Phys.Rev.C85.061303,Tsuruta2014J.Phys.Soc.Jpn.83.094603,Baran2020Phys.Lett.B805.135462,Baran2020Phys.Rev.C102.061301,guo2021cooper}.
 Note that fluctuation-driven quartet formations have also been investigated in unconventional superconductors~\cite{Herland2010Phys.Rev.B82.134511,Grinenko2021Nat.Phys.17.12541259}.